willstepp/writings/joseph-the-son/jts-notes.md

 “Joseph, your grandfather has passed away.”

 Funeral.
 The first snow is falling.
 Buried next to his love.
 They learn Jacob shot himself in a Motel 6 outside Birmingham.
 Left a note that said, “Forgive them, father, for they know not what they do.”

+Consoles his mother.
+“Who was that evil man, Jacob?
+I invited him into our home.
+I can’t do this alone.
+I can’t do it.
+I give up.”
+“You’re not alone.”
+Stokes the fire and it burns until the small hours of the morning.

 In the early morning hours, Will enters the house, using an old key.
 He brings in wood for the stove and kindles it.
 Make a pot of coffee, and waits for the sun to rise.